-The Nassau County Department of Assessment determines a tentative assessment for every property as of January 4, 2016.
+Your share of the taxes that will be raised for school and general municipal purposes in your community is based on an annual property assessment.
+The Nassau County Department of Assessment determines a tentative assessment for every property as of January 2, 2019.

-If you believe the assessment is inaccurate, you may appeal by filing an application for correction with the Assessment Review Commission by March 1, 2016.
-You can appeal online from this site from January 4, 2016 to March 1, 2016.
-Click here to file online.
+If you believe the assessment is inaccurate, you may appeal by filing an application for correction with the Assessment Review Commission by March 1, 2019.
+You can appeal online from this site from January 2, 2019 to March 1, 2019.
+File online.

 The following answers to frequently asked questions may help you decide whether you should appeal your property's assessment and will guide you on how to do it: